 The greatest challenge for any young artist is to find real stage experience to learn their craft and help them carve out a career.
-All arts organisations should have a duty of care to help this next generation of performers and craftsmen.
+All arts organisations have a duty of care to help this next generation of performers and craftsmen.

 Every singer gets ill occasionally, and, sometimes, perish the thought, on a performance day.
 But the show must always go on, and a replacement has to be found, sometimes minutes before the curtain rises.
 Every part needs to be covered for this unwanted eventuality, but in truth going on stage at short notice is the secret fantasy of every understudy.